 I took in 1/2″ on the lining side and 1/2″ on the chiffon side to make the alteration to the side seams:

 The next step is to finish the edge of each of the seams.

-I used a serger to cut off the seam allowances and finish them:
+As you see in the photo below, I used a serger to cut off the seam allowances and finish them:

 Take it apart at the seam.

 (If there is plenty of extra fabric, then just cut it apart at the seam.):

 Next, I mark where the new seam should go by using pins.

 You could use a washable marker if you prefer.